 Natural Water Systems (MLJ510)

-Natural Water System gives an introduction to the main water systems on earth - surface waters and water systems in soil and atmosphere - salt- and fresh waters.
-Emphasis is put on geo-/physical and biogeochemical conditions, transport processes and other aquatic ecological aspects.
-The course contributes to the knowledge base for aquatic environmental technology, which is a key topic for being able to fulfill the UN sustainability goals.
+Natural Water Systems gives an introduction to the main water systems on earth - surface waters and water systems in soil and atmosphere - salt- and fresh waters.
+Emphasis is put on aquatic ecology and biogeochemistry with particular focus on understanding and description of conditions and processes for analyses of aquatic environmental risk.
+The course contributes to the knowledge base for environmental management and for aquatic environmental technology, which are key topics for being able to fulfill the UN sustainability goals.

 Course code